Software vendors and developers

 - provide confidence in the integrity of information transmitted

-- provide secure exchange of health information with other healthcare providers.
+- provide the secure exchange of health information with other healthcare providers.

 NASH PKI test kit

-You can use a test certificate to authenticate in the test environment for both:
+You can use a NASH PKI test kit to authenticate in the test environment for:

 - the My Health Record system